Exarchooo/Scrap-via-Tor/README.md

 No results despite no errors - copy the link from gecko (firefox) to your browser.
 If there are still no results, it means you should use a less demanding syntax.
 Blocked page - geolocation blocker or advanced captcha or drm.
+App may freeze or doesn't work in more than 1 scrap, so then close and open again
 Note: In central/eastern Europe, most of the servers hosting the tor network are in Germany, so you will usually have a German IP.
 This is random, so geo-blocking can be annoying.
 Despite scraping again, you may have the same country's IP again.